MuhammadFarag/hello-kotlin/README.md

 ```

 ## Getters and Setters
-- If you have a Java class that has getters and setters for some property, i.e. `getSomeProperty` and `setSomeProperty`, Kotlin let's you use it as a property directly, instead of using the methods, i.e. `val x = instance.someProperty` and `instance.someProperty = someValue`.
+- If you have a Java class that has getters and setters for some property, i.e. `getSomeProperty` and `setSomeProperty`, Kotlin lets you use it as a property directly, instead of using the methods, i.e. `val x = instance.someProperty` and `instance.someProperty = someValue`.

 ### Custom getters

-I don't find the following code particulary useful, I would just use a method instead.
+I don't find the following code particularly useful.
+I would just use a method instead.
 Where I think something similar might shine is with setters, maybe.
 ```kotlin
 val age: Int
     get() {